 The company's Level 1 investments consist of shares that are listed on the Australian Stock Exchange, National Stock Exchange and other public stock exchanges.
-The valuation of listed investments has been obtained on the basis of quoted prices (unadjusted) in an active market for an identical security at 30 June 2018 and 30 June 2017.
+The valuation of listed investments has been obtained on the basis of quoted prices (unadjusted) in an active market for identical securities at 30 June 2019 and 30 June 2018.